apchait/moviefinder/README.md

 * [Endless Bootstrap Theme](https://wrapbootstrap.com/theme/endless-responsive-admin-template-WB00J6977) - A few UI elements from this template were used for the nav and sidebar.

 #### Refactoring
 There are a few comments in the code with refactoring ideas.
-To begin with, much of the RoR boilerplate code could be removed for the purposes of this app.
-The biggest improvement would probably be caching the list of movies in the client for autocomplete purposes instead of querying the database.
+* To begin with, much of the RoR boilerplate code could be removed for the purposes of this app.
+* The biggest improvement would probably be caching the list of movies in the client for autocomplete purposes instead of querying the database.

+####Future Features
+* The RT API provides links to clips as well as rating information which is stored in the database.
+A video section and RT scores would be a nice addition to the UI.
+* Filters such as neighborhood or movie genre
+* Search by director/actor/writer
+* Guided tour of SF Movie Shoots - Pick a starting location and movies shoots you'd like to visit, the app returns an itinerary with directions.